ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 # Session description protocol {#Session-Description-Protocol}

-A new attribute "v3cfmtp" is defined for carrying V3C format media type parameters in the corresponding fields of the Session Description Protocol (SDP).
+A new attribute "v3cfmtp" is defined for carrying V3C format media type parameters in the corresponding fields of the Session Description Protocol (SDP) {{RFC8866}}.
 Grouping framework {{RFC5888}} is used to indicate which media lines (video and application) in the SDP constitute a V3C representation.

 ## V3C format parameters "v3cfmtp" attribute {#v3cfmtp-attribute}